I have the power! How to save energy as a family

 How do you save energy as a family?

-How do you save energy as a parent?
-It’s tricky when you seem to use a lot of it – heating always on, three washer loads a day….sound at all familiar?
+It’s tricky to save energy as a family when you seem to use a lot of it – heating always on, three washer loads a day….sound at all familiar?

-We’ve had smart meters from British Gas for a while due to my gadget-loving husband.
+One of the ways we save energy as a family is with smart meters from British Gas, which we’ve had for a while due to my gadget-loving husband.
 For something as day-to-day as energy usage, it’s surprisingly fun.
 Seriously; stay with me…